-- Fierce competitors/crows have leaders who are self-leaders: they set winning examples, including being visible, with customers, prospects and employees – and not just physical presence, but also in active communication, sharing news, company strategy, and otherwise being an evangelist for the company’s culture as a fierce competitor.
+- Fierce competitors/crows have leaders who are self-leaders.
+They set winning examples, including being visible, with customers, prospects and employees – and not just physical presence, but also in active communication, sharing news, company strategy, and otherwise being an evangelist for the company’s culture as a fierce competitor.
 They also reject traditional, antiquated executive perks like preferred parking spaces and the like.
 Flying turkey CEOs are more likely to remain aloof, seemingly behind closed doors and are otherwise ”missing in action” with any number of managerial layers between (s)he and the customers.

-Returning to Mark Suster’s blog post: In 2001, Andersen Consulting, now as Accenture, was able to ”double down on recruiting, sales, outsourcing, new market entries and marketing (yes, with Tiger ads)” while other consulting firms were laying people off en masse and most of the Internet consulting startups were already bankrupt.
-The flying turkeys had crash-landed.
+Returning to Mark Suster’s blog post: In 2001, Andersen Consulting, now as Accenture, was able to ”double down on recruiting, sales, outsourcing, new market entries and marketing (yes, with Tiger Woods ads)” while other consulting firms were laying people off en masse and most of the Internet consulting startups were already bankrupt.
+The flying turkeys had already crash-landed.